Consistent Zero-Shot Imitation with Contrastive Goal Inference: Method

 \section{Method}

 Our algorithm, CIRL, consists of the following components: (1) self-supervised contrastive RL pretraining to learn maximum entropy soft Q-values and a corresponding goal conditioned policy, (2) a goal inference model to learn the variational posterior, and (3) automatic goal sampling during pretraining.
-Each will be discussed in the subsequent sections.
 Our key contribution is in using goal inference and a goal-conditioned reward to couple IRL with CRL for a successful online imitation learning algorithm.
 However, certain components, such as the specific goal sampling method, could be substituted.